 Ecology is the branch of biology which mainly involves the study about the interactions among organisms and their environment.
 Basically, there are four levels of biological organization.

-An Organism refers to a contiguous living system that lives in an environment and has the capability to adapt and retain certain structure and behavior.
-It includes fungus, bacteria, plants, animals, and humans.
+An organism refers to a contiguous living system that lives in an environment and has the ability to adapt and retain certain structure and behaviour.
+It includes fungi, bacteria, plants, animals, and humans.
 An organism collectively forms a population.
 The population forms a community which operates the ecosystem.
 The ecosystem consists of both biotic and abiotic factors.

 Major abiotic factors which lead to variation in the physical and chemical conditions of different habitat are temperature, water, light, and soil.

-The word Population is defined as a group of individuals or organisms of any species living in a well–defined geographical area, at a specific time with the capability of interbreeding.
-For example -A population of a deer in a forest.
+Population is defined as a group of individuals or organisms of any species living in a well–defined geographical area, at a specific time with the capability of interbreeding.
+For example, population of deer in a forest.

-- Birth rate- Total number of young ones born in a period of time.
+- Birth rate- Total number of individuals born in a given period of time.

 - Death rates- Total number of deaths in a period of time.